 St. Mary's Leadership Team works collaboratively to support the school's mission and core values across all areas of the school.
 The Leadership Team works together to operationalize the School's strategic plan and support each other in their respective administrative roles.
-The team is led by the Head of School and comprises directors of admission and financial aid, advancement, athletics, college counseling, communications, community support and inclusion, finance and operations, information services, the middle school and the upper school.
+The team is led by the Head of School and comprises directors of admission and financial aid, advancement, athletics, communications, community support and inclusion, finance and operations, information services, and our academic divisions.

 Albert L. Throckmorton

 Director of Athletics

 Director of Operations